 1- Arrigo Sacchi: the creator of double sessions, the father of tactics.
 When disorganization reigned, He was in charge of providing a group with a balanced structure where the key was to press in the advanced zone, drowning the opponent's ball output. forward defense, medium to the same they are and quality forwards but with a high dose of work were their brands.
 Finalist of the USA World Cup with Italy, won a Scudetto, two European Cups, two European Super Cups and two Intercontinental Cups with AC Milan.
 “I'm not a wizard king” he said once.
 In a way, it seemed that way at times.

-2- Alex Ferguson: World Soccer just named him the best coach of all time. maybe, for being 27 consecutive seasons on the Manchester United bench and give him 13 Premier League, 5 FA Cup, 2 Champions League, 1 Recopa, 1 Intercontinental and a Club World Cup in addition to 10 Community Shield.
+2- Alex Ferguson: World Soccer just named him the best coach of all time.
+Maybe, for being 27 consecutive seasons on the Manchester United bench and give him 13 Premier League, 5 FA Cup, 2 Champions League, 1 Cup Winners Cup, 1 Intercontinental and a Club World Cup in addition to 10 Community Shield.
 A legend who went big because, in addition to titles, he generated a transformation in the club, giving it personality and creating a recognized style of play..
 Fast football, joyful, by bands and always thinking of attacking.
 Before United, He has already triumphed at Aberdeen in his native Scotland with a European Cup Winners' Cup.

-3- Rinuls Michels: the father of a Clockwork Orange, of total football, to play without 9, of mobility throughout the field.
+3- Rinul Michels: the father of a Clockwork Orange, of total football, to play without 9, of mobility throughout the field.
 Everyone could attack and everyone could defend. an innovative, a misunderstood who only time proved to be a genius.
 A Champions with Ajax, a League with Barcelona along with a Copa del Rey and a World Cup final in the 74 are his great achievements.
-Always with Cruyff on the grass. its “another self” in the field.
+Always with Cruyff on the grass.
+They are “another self” in the field.
 His is the mythical phrase “football is war”.

 4- Helenio Herrera: the first media coach.
 A man of character, very genius.
 Discipline and defensive system were his flagships so much so that many consider him the inventor of the catenaccio.
 Forerunner of rallies and motivational messages, HH had a gift to face everyone against themselves and against him.
-But nevertheless, the results supported him: 4 leagues in Spain, 3 Scudettos in Italy, 2 European Cups, 2 Intercontinental and a Fairs.
+However, the results supported him: 4 leagues in Spain, 3 Scudettos in Italy, 2 European Cups, 2 Intercontinental and a Fairs.
 Definitely, a spectacular track record.

 5- Jose Mourinho: two European Cups, more of 150 Unbeaten matches at home and a personality capable of dividing a crowd by an icon like Casillas.
-Master of the Backlash, of aggressive football, Mou has 7 suspenders, 4 Cups and a UEFA among other titles.
+Master of the Backlash, of aggressive football, Mou has 7 diseases, 4 Cups and a UEFA among other titles.
 And the best of all, Unlike the other three, he is still young to continue increasing his legend.
 Where it was triumphed, like good beer.

 7- Pep Guardiola: in their first two matches they suffered a draw and a defeat.
 He had fired Ronaldinho and did not want Eto’o.
 He played two players from the subsidiary like Pedrito and Busquets who were nobody and turned them into world figures.
 Very diplomatic with the press to which he did not give interviews, he won 3 leagues and 2 European Cups playing like a team never did.
 Without speculating, with the whole team on the attack and with long ball possessions, eternal that gave no option to the contrary.
 At Bayern, he hopes to increase his harvest.